prevwong/craft.js/packages/docs/docs/concepts/user-components.md

 ## Connectors
 The first thing we would want to do is to actually let Craft.js to manage the DOM for our component.

 - `connect`: specifies the DOM that represents the user component.
 The dimensions of the DOM specified will taken into account during drag/drop.
 - `drag`: specifies the DOM element that should be made draggable.
 When the user drags this element will be considered as dragged the entire component, thus moving the entire component to the drop location.
+Only takes effect if the component is rendered as an immediate child of `<Canvas />`

 ```jsx
 const Hero = ({title}) => {